matts-dev/Space_Battle_Arcade/README.md

 The solution is to provide the library dlls with the binary, copying the libraries next to the executable.
 For example, the old windows project required getting the `ucrtbased.dll`, `vcruntime140.dll`, `msvcp140.dll` from the visual studio install directory and shipping them with the game, to avoid having an installer. (see `packaging_for_release_instructions.txt` for where to find these files)

-# Modding The Game

-When at the main menu, there is a section for mods.
-Following these menus will let you create modifications.
-The entire game is json.
-I recommend copying the base game, which itself is a mod, as a starting point for your mod.  `Space_Battle_Arcade\GameData\mods\SpaceArcade` is the base game mod.
-The `GameData` folder will need to be placed wherever your .exe is located.
-If debugging with visual studio, the `GameData` folder will not be in the release folder or debug folder, rather it will be in a path something like this `Space_Battle_Arcade\Space_Battle_Arcade\Space_Battle_Arcade\GameData`.
-You'll need to copy any changes you make here to your Release and Debug folders if you want to run the .exe standalone while developing a mod.
-I recommend building mods while running the game through visual studio, that way you will know the cause of any crashes you may encounter.
-Check out the dev blog for videos specifically on modding as they may provide some help in understanding how this works. https://www.youtube.com/playlist?list=PL22CMuqloY0qiYlv1Lm_QtfwuFz9OB0NE For the most part, modding is done within the model editor, which lets you set up models, collision, teams, projectiles, etc. And the level editor, used to layout levels in a campaign.

 # note